awsdocs/aws-control-tower-guide/doc_source/drift.md

 **Types of account drift**
 + Account moved between OUs
 + Account removed from organization

+**Note**
+When you move an account from one OU to another, the controls from the previous OU are not removed\.
+If you enable any new hook\-based control on the destination OU, the old  hook\-based control is removed from the account, and the new control replaces it\.
+Controls implemented with SCPs and AWS Config rules always must be removed manually when an account changes OUs\.

 **Types of policy drift**
 + SCP updated